-When Meghan Robinson bought a piglet named Peaches, she was devastated when the little creature was deemed unhealthy and the sale fell through.
+When Meghan Robinson bought a mini pig named Peaches, she was devastated when the piglet was deemed unhealthy, and the sale fell through.
 But now she’s not only missing Peaches, but the breeder is refusing to refund the $4,000 Robinson paid for her.

 Robinson wanted to know if we can help.